unclebob/BinarySearch/2017-10-10-BinarySearch.markdown

 As we continue, you will note that we are following the principle of "Avoiding the gold".
 We will write tests around the _outside_ of the problem first; making sure that all the validation and organization is working before we head into the actual problem of doing a binary search.

-The next tests check that the input array can be verified to be ordered.
+The next tests check that the input array can be verified as ordered.
 We used this approach because the check is expensive.
 Programmers who use this class may already know that their input is properly ordered.
 Other programmers may need the check.

+>_That's what Dijkstra described as wearing flotation vests during training and then discarding them for the actual voyage..._

     @Test
     public void checkInOrder() throws Exception {